gmlang/ezplot-book/manuscript/03-01-histogram.md

 The function `plt()` also takes other arguments in addition to the variable name of interest.
 For example, we can set `add_vline_median = FALSE` to only show the vertical line at the mean.
 We can also set `binwidth = 0.1` to change the size of each bin and hence the number of bins.
-In practice, I often set `binw` or `bins` a few times until I have a sufficiently large number of bins to show how raw data are distributed without any smoothing.
+In practice, I often set `binwidth` or `bins` a few times until I have a sufficiently large number of bins to show how raw data are distributed without any smoothing.